Kia Ora, Kumusta, Talofa and Hello.

 Our school is fortunate to be set in attractive spacious grounds with brand new buildings.
 Our modern flexible learning spaces enable each child to learn in an environment which is comfortable, warm and friendly.

-Our central location in the heart of Christchurch allows us access to some of the city's best facilities - such as Margaret Mahy playground, Canterbury museum, art gallery and libraries which support and enrich our teaching and learning programmes.
+Our central location in the heart of Christchurch allows us access to some of the city's best facilities - such as the Margaret Mahy playground, Canterbury museum, Turanga and art gallery which support and enrich our teaching and learning programmes.

 Smaller class sizes and a dedicated staff ensure that all of our children receive the best Catholic Education possible.
 We celebrate a strong multi-cultural blend which encourages pupils to learn about a variety of cultures.